 Note.
 Criteria for evaluation of replications by LeBel et al. (2018).
-The "similar" category was added to the LeBel et al. (2018) typology to refer to minor deviations or extensions aimed to adjust the study to the target sample that are not expected to have major implications on replication success; see Olsson-Collentine et al. (2020) for a meta-analysis showing minor to no expected impact due to variations in sample population or setting.
+The "similar" category was added to the LeBel et al. (2018) typology to refer to minor deviations or extensions aimed to adjust the study to the target sample that are not expected to have major implications on replication success; see Olsson-Collentine et al. (2020) for a meta analysis showing minor to no expected impact due to variations in sample population or setting.

-Data analysis strategy
+Results

+[IMPORTANT: Method and results were written using a randomized dataset produced by Qualtrics to simulate what these sections will look like after data collection.
+These will be updated following the data collection.
+For the purpose of the simulation, we wrote things in past tense, but no pre-registration or data collection has taken place yet.]

+We summarized descriptives in Tables 6 and 7 and the statistics in Table 1, and plotted findings in Figures 1 to 7.
+Plots were created using jmv (Selker et al., 2023).
 We conducted all analyses in R 4.4.0 (R Core Team, 2021) using Rstudio version 2024.04.1+748 (Posit team, 2024).
 We wrote our planned analysis code (see the OSF folder) using the packages "effectsize" (Ben-Shachar et al., 2020), "ggstatsplot" (Patil, 2021), "haven" (Wickham et al., 2023), "jmv" (Selker et al., 2023), "labelled" (Larmarange, 2024), "ltm" (Rizopoulos, 2006), "psych" (Revelle, 2024), "reshape2" (Wickham, 2007), and "qacBase" (Robert, 2022).
 We applied the Holm p-values adjustment to all analyses that include post-hoc comparisons.
+Confidence intervals reported for ANOVA analyses are 90%.

 Replication - Experiment 1

+We summarized the descriptives for Experiment 1 in Table 6.

+Description of the elicited persons

+[By recommendation from reviewer Dr. Lachlan Deer: We aim to broadly describe the elicited celebrity and non-celebrity figures.]

+Three items: Reliability, differences, and grouping

-To mirror the target article’s analyses, we first ran several Cronbach’s alpha tests for the different items that comprised the item value, contagion, and market value DVs respectively, to test if these three DVs were internally consistent.
-We also ran five repeated measures one-way ANOVAs for the item value, contagion, and market value, liking, and historical significance DVs respectively per item displayed to the participant (sweater, wristwatch, pair of gloves) to test if the responses between the three types of items for each DV were different.
-Additionally, we ran an independent samples t-test between the reported fame of the individuals by participants in the celebrity conditions and the non-celebrity conditions.
+To mirror the target article’s analyses, we first ran several Cronbach’s alpha tests for the different items that comprised item valuation, desire to have physical contact, and perceived market demand DVs respectively, to test if these three DVs were internally consistent.
+Cronbach’s alphas for the items in the item valuation, desire for physical contact, and market demand were -.02, -.03, and -.04 respectively.

+We then ran five repeated measures one-way ANOVAs for the item valuation, desire to have physical contact, and perceived market demand, liking, and historical significance DVs respectively per item displayed to the participant (sweater, wristwatch, pair of gloves) to test if the responses between the three types of items for each DV were different.